stfil-io/stfil-docs/docs/guides/fevm/1-introduction.md

 ##### What happens if I make a FIL transfer from my 0x / f410 wallet (e.g. Metamask) TO an exchange not listed here?

 If you transfer FIL from an f410 wallet address that the receiving exchange does not support, your transfer may not be displayed in your holdings.
 The FIL you sent will still exist at the receiving address but the exchange will not reflect your balance until they upgrade to recognize 0x / f410 wallet addresses.

-## FEVM compatible wallet usage(transfer to 0x / f410 address)

-If you are a hardware wallet, a decentralized wallet or an application such as an exchange that does not support the address starting with f and the FEVM wallet address format, you can choose a supported wallet for transfer

-### Hardware wallets do not support f-format addresses

-The hardware wallet is transferred to an application platform that supports 0x/f410 address (for example: [OKEX](https://www.okx.com/cn/markets/prices/filecoin-fil), [Fox Wallet](https://foxwallet.com/)), and then transferred to 0x/f410 address through the application

-### The exchange does not support 0x / f410 addres of FEVM

-Establish the f1 wallet address of the Filecoin network through [Fox Wallet](https://foxwallet.com/), transfer it from the exchange to the f1 address, and finally transfer from the f1 address to the 0x/f4 address through [Fox Wallet](https://foxwallet.com/)

 **Thanking -** many sources for the above content [here](https://filecointldr.io/get-fil).